apnadkarni/blt/doc/paneset.rst

     the name of a background object created by the **blt::background** command.
 The default is "grey85".

+  **-sashcursor** *cursorName*
+    Specifies the cursor for sashes.  *CursorName* can be in any form accepted by **Tk_GetCursor**.  the name of a background object created by the **blt::background** command.
+The default is "sb_h_double_arrow" if the **-orient** option is "horizontal", "sb_v_double_arrow" if it is "vertical".

   **-sashpad** *numPixels*
-    Specifies extra padding for sashes.  *NumPixels* is a non-negative value indicating the width of the border drawn around the sash.
-The value may have any of the forms acceptable to **Tk_GetPixels**.
+    Specifies extra padding for sashes. *NumPixels* can be a list of one or two numbers.
+If *numPixels* has two elements, the left/top side of the sash is padded by the first value and the right/bottom side by the second value.
+If *numPixels* has just one value, both the left/top and right/bottom sides are padded evenly by the value.
+The default is "0".
     The default is "0".

   **-sashrelief** *reliefName*
     Specifies the default relief of sashes.
 This determines the 3-D